What happened to Khanthang Paite? The I-League winner whose career spiralled down after joining East Bengal | Goal.com

 Things turned for the worse for Paite as he struggled for gametime and took forth his apprehensions to Sarkar.
 "I spoke with Nitu-da about my playing time.
 I told him that 'I have not come here to sit on the bench'.
 Then suddenly coach Derrick Pereira asked me if I was interested to join Pune FC (now disbanded).
 So then I went on loan to Pune FC [in 2012-13]."

-Despite three goals and seven assists in the season, the Red Lizards would finish second to his former club Churchill Brothers, Paite found himself out of favour at East Bengal.
+Despite three goals and seven assists in the season in which the Red Lizards would finish second to his former club Churchill Brothers, Paite found himself out of favour at East Bengal.
 "When I came back to Kolkata, East Bengal offered very little.
 Mohammedan also wanted me and they offered me around twice as much as East Bengal were ready to pay," he exposed.

 Other than donning the national team colours at the U-19 and U-23 level during his time at TFA, Khanthang Paite would not end up featuring for the Indian national team despite his potential.